6 Steps To KickStart Your Idea With A No-code MVP (Minimum Viable Product)

 A minimum viable product (MVP) is a concept in product development that refers to the process of creating a simplified version of a product with only its core features.

-The idea behind the minimum viable product (or MVP) is for founders and startup businesses to develop the basic version of a product that can be tested in the market
+The idea behind the minimum viable product (or MVP) is for founders and startup businesses to develop the basic version of a product that can be tested in the market and validated with early adopters, without investing too much time or money into a fully-featured product that may not succeed.

 What Is The Job Of A Minimum Viable Product?

-The job of your minimum viable product (MVP) is to quickly test and validate a business idea with minimal resources and investment
+The job of your minimum viable product (MVP) is to quickly test and validate a business idea with minimal resources and investment.

 Only the essential features needed to satisfy your early customers and gain feedback from users are usually built into the minimum viable product.